 Wildlife coin designs are especially dramatic in full natural color.
 And color images of animals are seen more often on coins and paper money around the world (see Canada’s 2017 Black Bear $20 coin and Suriname’s 2000 Birds 4-note set).
 The U.S. Mint has yet to create color images of animals or other subjects on U.S. coins or paper money.
 But you can be sure they’re well aware of those from foreign mints and treasuries!

 With the popularity of colorized coins, Littleton’s artists each year create full-color images on existing U.S. coins.
 The images are made with domed technology for detailed, uninterrupted designs.
 These exclusive sets feature Civil War and WWII leaders, Native American chiefs, legendary pirates, wonders of the ancient world, birds of America, U.S. landmarks and more.

 Especially dramatic is our new 10-coin wildlife series.
 It features full-color images of America’s most famous animals on Kennedy half dollars.
 The set honors the American bison, bald eagle, white-tailed deer, Alaska moose and grizzly bear.
 Plus the mountain lion, grey wolf, American alligator, bighorn sheep and humpback whale.
 An informative, illustrated folder showcases the coins and each species.
-Special introductory savings on the folder and first coin featuring the American bison are available for a limited time.

 Do you collect coins or paper money with full-color wildlife images?
 Please share your favorites with other readers.